 Are you planning on living in Bristol?
-Whether you’re attending one of the two universities, are moving here for work, or just fancy relocating to the south west’s biggest city, there are a few things to know before you move to Bristol.
+Whether you’re attending one of the two universities, are moving here for work, or just fancy relocating to the South West’s biggest city, there are a few things to know before you move to Bristol.

-Whether you’re looking for the best area to live in Bristol, wondering what the city’s social scene is like, or wanting to know what is the cost of living in Bristol, this guide will help you with all the need-to-knows for this city.
+Whether you’re looking for the best area to live in Bristol, wondering what the city’s social scene is like, or want to know what is the cost of living in Bristol, this guide will help you with all the need-to-knows for this city.
 Hopefully, you’ll feel prepared to move to Bristol after reading it!

 Things to know about living in Bristol

 The neighbourhoods vary widely – do some research before moving!

 There’s something in Bristol for everyone, but it’s important to assess exactly what you want and what neighbourhood will correspond with these.
 Some neighbourhoods are family-friendly, some are great for students, and some are filled with young professionals!
 Here are some to consider:

 - Clifton is expensive, so is popular with people with a little more money.
 However, it is also quite student-y; I lived here for two years when I was at university.
 If you aren’t a student, it will be a little pricier to rent here.
 You’ll be near the beautiful Clifton Village (which has lots of shops, pubs and restaurants) and Suspension Bridge, and close to the Triangle.
 Clifton is about a 30 minute walk from the centre.